james-alex/xml_parser/README.md

 node/element, indenting each line as necessary.
 (Note: toFormattedString is rather rudimentary at the moment and I'd like to add additional formatting options to it at some point.)

-[XmlDocument] has two additional methods, [writeToFile] and [writeToFileSync] which utilize Dart's [File] class's methods of the same name.
-Both methods write [toString] or [toFormattedString]'s output directly to a file.